 A Plea for Penmanship

-The Pen is Mightier
+The Pen Is Mightier

 So let us not confuse efficiency with the real goal of teaching.
 Teaching is not a job of cramming as much as we can into a brain.
 It is about learning.
-And getting students to learn means that we must use every pathway to connect them with the information.
+And getting students to learn means that we must use every pathway to connect them with information.
 Using laptops reinforces the Industrial Revolution ideal that every kid should get the information in the same way, and that it should come out the same way.
 But by occasionally replacing the laptop with a pen, learning happens, which is why we got into this business in the first place.